-A report of child abuse is made every 10 seconds in the U.S. In total, an estimated 3 million cases of child abuse are reported every year, but experts fear that the actual number of cases is actually three times greater.
+A report of child abuse is made every 10 seconds in the U.S. In total, about 4.3 million child maltreatment reports are made every year, resulting in the identification of 678,000 abused children.
+Experts fear the actual number of cases may be actually three times greater.

 It’s a sobering thought.
 While so many of us are striving to give our little ones love and affection and working to meet all their needs and more, countless children are left to wonder what they did to deserve their bruises and emotional scars.

 The definitions for child abuse and neglect can vary from state to state, but at the very minimum follow the guidelines set forth by the Child Abuse Prevention and Treatment Act (CAPTA) legislation, which reads: